RivuletStudio/Rivulet-Neuron-Tracing-Toolbox/README.md

 Pull Requests are also welcomed.

+A vaa3d version of the Rivulet tracing algorithm is also available at [rivuletv3d](https://github.com/Vaa3D/vaa3d_tools/tree/master/bigneuron_ported/siqi/rivuletv3d)

 We will provide the first ready to install package for different platforms very soon.

 ![logo](https://github.com/lsqshr/Rivulet-Neuron-Tracing-Toolbox/blob/master/Rivulet_resources/Rivulet-Logo2.png)